-Our outside manufacturers may not perform as agreed or may not remain in the contract manufacturing business for the time required to successfully produce and market our product candidates.
+Our outside manufacturers may not perform as they have agreed or may not remain in the contract manufacturing business for a sufficient time to successfully produce and market our product candidates.
 In this event we may fail to find a replacement manufacturer or develop our own manufacturing capabilities.
 If we cannot do so, it could delay or impair our ability to obtain regulatory approval for our products.

-In addition, our third-party manufacturers are required to register manufacturing facilities with the FDA and foreign regulatory authorities.
-The facilities are subject to inspections confirming compliance with good manufacturing practice requirements established with the FDA or corresponding foreign regulations.
+In addition, the FDA and foreign regulatory authorities require our third-party manufacturers to register manufacturing facilities.
+The FDA and corresponding foreign regulations inspect these facilities to confirm compliance with good manufacturing practice requirements that the FDA or corresponding foreign regulations establish.
 If our third-party foreign or domestic suppliers or manufacturers of our products fail to comply with good manufacturing practice requirements or other FDA regulatory requirements, it could adversely affect our ability to market our products.